GoogleCloudPlatform/serverless-sample-tester/README.md

 ```
 then `$CLOUD_RUN_SERVICE_NAME` should be set to `run-mysql`.

-### Reasonable defaults
+### Defaults
-If a `cloudbuild.yaml` file isn't located in your sample's root directory and comment code tags aren't added to your
-README, the program will fall back to reasonable defaults to build and deploy your sample to Cloud Run based on whether
-your sample is java-based and doesn't have a Dockerfile or isn't.
+If your sample is Java-based and doesn't have a Dockerfile, your sample will be built and pushed the Container Registry
+using `mvn compile com.google.cloud.tools:jib-maven-plugin:2.0.0:build -Dimage=[image_tag]`.

+Otherwise, your sample will be build and pushed to the Container Registry using `gcloud builds submit --tag=[image_tag]`.

+In both cases, `gcloud run deploy --image=[image_tag] --platform=managed`, will be used to deploy the container image to
+Cloud Run.